Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ## Deployment for testing

-You will need the following enviornment variables configured appropriately to follow this script:
+You will need the following environment variables configured appropriately to follow this script:

 * `SEPOLIA_RPC`
 * `SEPOLIA_PRIVATE_KEY`